Switch statement

 Auto-fallthrough

 Unexpected fallthrough is a big source of issues in C programs, so in C2 this implicit behaviour has been removed.
 Any case statement must end in either: break | fallthrough | return | continue | noreturn-func.
 The fallthrough statement can only appear at the top-level of the case body, not in some sub-expression (eg. if (x) { fallthrough; } is not allowed).
+The only exception to this is for empty case statements, there the default behaviour is fallthrough.

 switch (i) {